Jewish folklore

 Jewish folklore are legends, music, oral history, proverbs, jokes, popular beliefs, fairy tales, stories, tall tales, and customs that are the traditions of Judaism.
 Folktales are characterized by the presence of unusual personages, by the sudden transformation of men into beasts and vice versa, or by other unnatural incidents.
 A number of aggadic stories bear folktale characteristics, especially those relating to Og, King of Bashan, which have the same exaggerations as have the lügenmärchen of modern German folktales.

 Middle Ages

-There is considerable evidence of Jewish people bringing and helping the spread of Eastern folktales in Europe.
+There is considerable evidence of Jewish people bringing and helping spread West Asian folktales throughout Europe.
 Besides these tales from foreign sources, Jews either collected or composed others which were told throughout the European ghettos, and were collected in Yiddish in the "Maasebücher".
 Numbers of the folktales contained in these collections were also published separately.
 It is, however, difficult to call many of them folktales in the sense given above, since nothing fairy-like or supernormal occurs in them.